openbraininstitute/morph-spines/examples/data/README.md

 Then, to form a triangle with these three vertices, the triangle list would be:
 `[[0, 1, 2]]`

+Note: the vertex order (winding) matters, as this will determine the front and the back face of the triangle.
+To learn more, about this topic, see: https://learnopengl.com/Advanced-OpenGL/Face-culling

 ## `/spines` group